winterbe/expekt/README.md

 ### Introduction

-Expekt let's you write test assertions in natural english language by building fluent sentences.
-It works with your favorite test runners, e.g. JUnit, TestNG and Spek.
-Just write your tests as usual and replace your existing assertions (e.g. Hamcrest) with Expekt.
+Expekt let's you write assertions in natural english language by building fluent sentences in your JUnit tests.

-Expekt comes in two flavors `should` and `expect`, both exposing the same API.
+It comes in two flavors `should` and `expect`, both exposing the same API.
 It's up to you which variant to use.
-The property `should` is available on any objects (e.g. `myObject.should`) even on nulls.
-The function `expect` instead accepts any object as parameter (e.g. `expect(myObject)`).
+The property `should` is available on any object (e.g. `myObject.should`), even on `null`.
+The function `expect` accepts any object as parameter (e.g. `expect(myObject)`) instead.

-When using IntelliJ IDEA you can simply use `expect` and `should` from the classpath.
-IntelliJ handles all imports for you.
+When using IntelliJ IDEA you can simply use `expect` and `should` from classpath.
+The IDE handles all imports for you.
 In case you have to handle imports manually, add one of those to your test file:

 ```kotlin
 import com.winterbe.expekt.expect